pezra/blog/resque-fairly-announce.md

 and 1 job to `zzz`, the job on `zzz` will wait a long time before being processed.

-This problem is easily solved by just checkout the queues in random order.
+This problem is easily solved by just checking the queues in random order.
 Over time, any particular queue will be checked early so a few deep queues will not starve the other queues in the system.